ibexa/documentation-developer/docs/tutorials/page_and_form_tutorial/5_create_newsletter_form.md

 ### Add a Form block

-Start with creating a Form Content item.
+Start with creating a Form content item.
 In the main menu, go to **Content** -> **Forms**, click **Create content** and select **Form**.
 Provide the title, for example, "Sign up for Newsletter" and click **Build form**.